wangxj03/wangxj03.github.io/content/posts/2024-11-08-schema-generation/index.md

 }
 ```

+Pydantic’s approach is both readable and maintainable.

+## Combining Inspection and Pydantic

-Furthermore, we can combine both the `inspect` and `pydantic` approaches.
-The following code snippet leverages type annotations for type mapping and creates a pydantic model dynamically to build the schema.
+We can take a step further by combining both approaches.
+The following implementation leverages type annotations for type mapping and uses a dynamic Pydantic model to generate the schema:

 ```python
 import inspect